-Sclerotherapy is the injection of an FDA-approved sclerosing solution for the treatment of spider veins.
+Sclerotherapy is the injection of an FDA-approved sclerosing solution for spider vein treatment.
 This treatment option yields excellent cosmetic outcomes with minimal post-procedure discomfort and can be done in as little as 15 minutes depending on the treatment area.
 Spider veins are smaller, thread-like veins that occur near the surface of the skin and often appear on the legs.
 They often look like tree branches or spider webs with jagged edges that grow outward.
-These veins can be red, blue or purpleish in appearance.
+These veins can be red, blue or purple in appearance.
 Spider veins can cover a small area and avoid notice, or they can cover a larger area and become quite unsightly.
 It is also possible that they may enlarge over time.
 Some estimate that over half of all adult females will develop spider veins.

 How does it work?

 The treatment is performed by injecting a mild chemical solution directly into the spider veins on the legs or other area.
 The solution irritates the vessel walls, causing them to collapse.
 The sclerotherapy solution causes the vein to scar, forcing blood to reroute through healthier veins.
 The collapsed vein is reabsorbed into local tissue and eventually fades.
 This process will still maintain proper circulation through the healthy blood vessel network in the area.
 Sometimes more than one treatment is needed to achieve desired results.

 What can I expect?